intelligent-machine-learning/dlrover/docs/design/hybrid-overview.md

 The hybrid training framework incorporates fault tolerance mechanisms to ensure robustness and reliability during training.
 Key features include:

 - **Node Health Checks:** Regular health checks are performed on all nodes to detect failures early.
 If a node becomes unresponsive, the framework can reallocate tasks to healthy nodes.
 - **Dynamic Node Management:** The framework can dynamically add or remove nodes based on workload requirements.
-If a node fails, the `HybridManager` can reassign its tasks to other available nodes, ensuring continuous operation.
+If a node fails, the `PrimeManager` can reassign its tasks to other available nodes, ensuring continuous operation.
-- **Transactional State Management:** The global state of the training process is managed in a transactional manner by `HybridManager`, allowing for recovery from failures without losing progress. `HybridMaster` could failover to another `HybridMaster` if needed. `Node` is designed to be stateless, could recover by reloading its state from `HybridManager`.
+- **Transactional State Management:** The global state of the training process is managed in a transactional manner by `PrimeManager`, allowing for recovery from failures without losing progress. `PrimeMaster` could failover to another `PrimeMaster` if needed. `Node` is designed to be stateless, could recover by reloading its state from `PrimeManager`.

 ## Usage Patterns

+There are three different driving patterns for the hybrid training framework:

+- SubMaster Driven: The `PrimeManager` drives the `SubMaster` and its workers, which are specialized for elastic training.
+- Worker Self-Loop: The `Worker` nodes operate in a self-driven loop, continuously pulling data, processing it, and writing results to a `DataChannel`.
+- Trainer Driven: The `Trainer` orchestrates the training process, coordinating interactions among various roles such as `Actor`, `Critic`, and `Rollout` in reinforcement learning scenarios.

 ### Elastic Training (SubMaster Driven)

 Elastic training is a core feature of the DLRover framework, enabling dynamic scaling of training resources based on workload demands.
-Within the hybrid training architecture, elastic training is seamlessly integrated and managed by the `HybridMaster`, which oversees the orchestration and lifecycle management of all elastic workloads.
+Within the hybrid training architecture, elastic training is seamlessly integrated and managed by the `PrimeMaster`, which oversees the orchestration and lifecycle management of all elastic workloads.

-The `HybridMaster` coordinates the creation, preparation, and execution of elastic training jobs, delegating the management of elastic-specific processes to the `ElasticMaster` (also referred to as `SubMaster`).
+The `PrimeMaster` coordinates the creation, preparation, and execution of elastic training jobs, delegating the management of elastic-specific processes to the `ElasticMaster` (also referred to as `SubMaster`).
 The `ElasticMaster` is responsible for:

 - Performing regular node health checks to ensure the reliability of the training cluster.
 - Providing rendezvous services to facilitate coordination and communication among elastic workers.